-Happy December 1st everyone!
-As we prepare for the end of the year, now is as good a time as any to make sure your server is humming along to the best of its abilities.
+We can’t think of a better time than the start of a new year to make sure your server is humming along to the best of its abilities.

-Like most things in life, servers need to be looked after every now and then for optimal performance.
-Here’s some easy maintenance steps for clients to ensure everything is running smoothly.
+Like most things in life, your servers need to be looked after every now and then for optimal performance.
+Here’s some easy maintenance steps we can suggest for clients to ensure everything is running smoothly.

 It is strongly recommend that you save your backups to a remote location in addition to the local destination.
 A second secure location is preferred in case of hardware failure, data corruption, or human error.
-HostDime offers in-house remote storage as an add-on to your server account.
+HostDime offers managed cloud backup as an add-on to bare metal or cloud server.

 2. Ensure your CMS is current.
-Whether you use WordPress, Drupal, Joomla, or some other CMS, it’s always best to update to the most current installation as they often come include much needed security improvements.
+Whether you use WordPress, Drupal, Joomla, etc, it’s always best to update to the most current installation as they often include much needed security improvements.
 Remember to perform a complete backup before updating, just in case something breaks.

 3. Update all plugins and themes.
 Take a look at your can’t-live-without plugins and see if a new version is ready for download.
 Update the plugins you are using and delete the ones you don’t need.
 Eliminate unused third party plugins that slow down and bloat your site.

 4. Upgrade your control panel.
-Look every few months and see if your control panel needs to be upgraded to the latest version.
-For example, as you can see in the chart below, cPanel releases a new version about every four months.
+Ensure your control panel is upgraded to the latest version.
 Note that once a version enters End of Life, there will be no more installations, fixes, or patches available, so upgrading is important.
 You may even want to take inventory and see what other panels are out there; we posted an in-depth comparison article featuring InterWorx, cPanel, and Plesk, so you can determine which control panel is best suited for your operations.

 5. Check RAID alarm.
 For you RAID users, check to make sure you didn’t miss a notification regarding any sort of disk failure.
 Some RAID levels will only accept a single disk failure before it stops working.
 For those unsure if they need RAID, or which configuration is best for your server set-up, we recently did a deep dive on that subject.

 6. Monitor Server Resources.
 Make sure you are not near peak resource limit by taking a look at your server’s CPU, RAM, and disk.
-If there’s nothing you can remove, you may consider upgrading your server.
+If there’s nothing you can remove, you may need to consider upgrading your server.
 Perhaps consider an autoscaling cloud server that protects against traffic spikes, so your website is always available.
 You can view all this in the “Resource Usage” section if you have a HostDime CORE account.

 7. Consolidate and archive old content.
 Now would be a good time to take stock of the backend of your site and remove any web scripts, databases, or other files that are no longer in use or needed.

 10. Change and diversify old passwords.
-It’s a good habit to change you and your clients passwords every few months.
+It’s a good habit to change your passwords every few months.
 Also it’s a bad idea to have the same password for most of your company’s logins.
 If one password is comprised, a hacker would have carte blanche over your data.
-Here’s the ultimate guide to creating a strong password and why this is necessary to keep your data from danger.
+For more helpful tips, check out this article for more ways to stay secure.